 Another aspect of the influence of bacteria on the brain is the fact that the gut is an important building material for certain hormones.
 For example, the bifidobacterium of the gut synthesizes over 95% of the tryptophan, which forms the basic building block for the happiness hormone serotonin.

-There is so much more to tell about the gut bacteria, but this blog entry would never end.
+There is so much more to tell about gut bacteria, but this blog entry would never end.
 The paradox: We don’t know nearly a fraction of our gut flora.

 What exactly is controlled or at least influenced by the gut?

-Do people who suffer from nervous diseases, obesity, malnutrition or chronic bowel problems “simply” have a gut malfunctioning gut?
+Do people who suffer from nervous diseases, obesity, malnutrition, or chronic bowel problems “simply” have a gut malfunctioning gut?

 That’s exactly what we need to find out in the future.
-As long as the intestinal research is still in its infancy, we should take care of our gut to the best of our knowledge and conscience.
+As long as intestinal research is still in its infancy, we should take care of our gut to the best of our knowledge and conscience.

 Diseases Related to Our Gut

 There are a lot of diseases related to the gut.
-Chronic intestinal diseases, such as Crohn’s disease and ulcerative colitis, are autoimmune diseases that cause severe inflammation in the gut and can lead to a severe lack of nutrients up to closures in the gut that need to be operated.
+Chronic intestinal diseases, such as Crohn’s disease and ulcerative colitis, are autoimmune diseases that cause severe inflammation in the gut and can lead to a severe lack of nutrients up to closures in the gut that need to be operated on.

 You’ve certainly heard of irritable bowel syndrome before.
 In Germany, about 10 million people suffer from this syndrome.
-Symptoms include bloating, diarrhea, constipation and abdominal pain.
+Symptoms include bloating, diarrhea, constipation, and abdominal pain.
 The causes are not clearly proven.
-Hypotheses suggest that it can be triggered by, among others, a false colonization in the gut.
+Hypotheses suggest that it can be triggered by, among others, false colonization in the gut.
 It can be assumed that irritable bowel syndrome is closely related to the so-called “leaky gut” syndrome.
-Leaky gut in this case means a permeable gut barrier.
-Patients with leaky gut syndrome suffer from the fact that not only undigested substances, but also toxins and pathogens, which would normally be denied access, pass through the gut barrier.
-Once in the organism, they can trigger chronic inflammation, allergies, liver diseases, diabetes, hypertension and autoimmune diseases.
+A leaky gut in this case means a permeable gut barrier.
+Patients with leaky gut syndrome suffer from the fact that not only undigested substances but also toxins and pathogens, which would normally be denied access, pass through the gut barrier.
+Once in the organism, they can trigger chronic inflammation, allergies, liver diseases, diabetes, hypertension, and autoimmune diseases.

-Other diseases such as type II diabetes, high blood pressure, depression and chronic fatigue may also have their origin in the gut.
+Other diseases such as type II diabetes, high blood pressure, depression, and chronic fatigue may also have their origin in the gut.

 As we can see, many disorders find their origin in the gut.